Arkisto-Platform/describo-online/README.md

 -   If successful, a `session identifier` will be returned from describo online.
 Call describo-online inside an iframe as `https://{describo-online}/application?sid={sessionId}`.
 From that point on the session id will be used to identifier the currently logged in user bypassing all okta authentication.

 -   The application secret is not stored in the DB so it can be changed at anytime by changing in the configuration file and restarting describo online.

+### Getting data back from Describo into your application

+Describo can POST the crate back to your oapplication whenever it saves the data back to disk.
+To configure this capability add a section
+`postCrateTo` into your application configuration as per the example in `configuration/exaple-configuration.json`.
+Set the headers section as your service requires them - Describo will use them as is.

 ## Building production containers